try-svg/URL_CLASSIFICATION/README.md

 These results underscore the model's ability to effectively classify URLs, which is critical for cybersecurity.
 For a comprehensive understanding of how the model is trained and validated, refer to the "Model Training Notebook."

-## Contributing

-I welcome contributions to enhance the accuracy and functionality of the URL Classifier project.
-Here are some ways you can contribute:

-- **Data**: If you have additional datasets or sources of URL data that can enhance the model's training, please share them with me.

-- **Model Improvements**: If you have ideas or techniques to improve the model's performance, feel free to contribute code or suggestions.

-- **Feedback**: Use the project interface to provide feedback on false URL classifications to help me refine the model.

-## Acknowledgments

-I would like to extend my gratitude to the following entities and communities:

-- Kaggle for providing valuable datasets.
-- URLhause, Moz, Tranco, Cisco Umbrella, DomCop, and Majestic Million for their data sources.
-- Gradio for their framework that powers the web interface.
-- HuggingFace for providing free resources to deploy the project.
-- Free Sql Database services for providing MySQL datbase server.

-Your contributions and support are integral to the success of this project.
-Thank you for being part of my effort to enhance cybersecurity through URL classification.

-Feel free to explore the project, provide feedback, to make the internet a safer place!